qctechjunkie/countdown-timer/README.md

 ## Getting Started

-Download the package and run from anywhere on your computer.
+Download the package, unzip, and run the setup.html.
+Folder can be extracted anywhere on your computer and run from that location.
 This version does require an internet connection to load the necessary Bootstrap files.

 ### Prerequisites